Getting into TikTok the hard way, busy human edition

 You can go to any length to minimize the smell of yours you leave on TikTok, but let me remind you that it might not matter at all.
 Just like Facebook, LinkedIn, Instagram and many other social media sites, TikTok nags every user to upload their contact list.
 Assume someone you know already did that.

 As of now I’m not aware of any way of restricting your data from being uploaded by others.
-But you should be aware of it.
-Facebook did that.
-TikTok repeats the same playbook.
+But you should be aware it’s a thing.

 Bring a specific interest and use search function